Webhooks

 Subscription Payloads

-subscription_checkout.completed fires once per intent and bundles every object the merchant needs to update local state — the matched intent, the materialized subscription, and the first charge — so handlers don’t need follow-up GETs.
+subscription_checkout.completed fires once per intent and bundles the objects you need to update local state (the matched intent, the materialized subscription, and the first charge), so handlers don’t need follow-up GETs.

 {